zanbaldwin/zanbaldwin.github.io/content/posts/fun-experiments-in-php/index.md

 }
 ```

-However, requiring a script using our new stream wrapper doesn’t give us a change to provide the script with any input,
+However, requiring a script using our new stream wrapper doesn't give us a change to provide the script with any input,
 which is kind of important for some scripts.

 We can accept an input string, and save it in a class property to use when we execute the script.
 Unfortunately in our